This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 The Macwheel brand

-Macwheel is better known as manufacturers of electric bikes, and they have a larger offering of bikes over scooters.
+Macwheel is better known as a manufacturer of electric bikes, and they have a larger offering of bikes over scooters.
 While they don’t have that many scooter models available right now (used to be 3 models, now it seems to be just one), they make good use of their knowledge and expertise in electric bikes to come up with interesting scooter concepts and offers as well.

 The brand is headquartered in Wenzhou, China.
 The name of the scooter manufacturer is Shenzhen Aukeyhi Technology Co., Ltd. Macwheel is quite active on social media, especially on Facebook.